Leonard Lomell: Hürtgen Forest: the capture of Hill 400

+Awards and decorations

 After the war

 Lomell returned to New Jersey in 1945, and married Charlotte on the second anniversary of D-Day.
 Leonard and Charlotte were eventually the parents of three daughters.
 He enrolled in law school at La Salle University and Rutgers University, passing the bar in 1951.
 He was the founder and senior member of the law firm of Lomell, Muccifori, Adler, Ravaschiere & Amabile, subsequently known as the Lomell Law Firm.
 He retired from the practice of law in the mid-1980s.

 In business, Lomell was a director of The First National Bank of Toms River and a director and vice-president of Statewide Bancorp.
 He was a director of the South Jersey Title Insurance Co., Atlantic City.
 Among his civic activities, he was a member of the Dover Township Board of Education; president of the Garden State Philharmonic Symphony Society; chairman of the Dover Township Juvenile Conference Committee; a member of the Community Memorial Hospital building committee; and a director of the Ocean County Historical Society.
 Lomell was a member of Christ Church, Episcopal, and served on its board, and as president of its Men's Club and legal counsel.
 He served as an Ocean County College Foundation trustee.

 During his lifetime, he participated in a number of television and radio interviews about D-Day.
 He died of natural causes at his Toms River home on March 1, 2011, at 91 years old.